-At VK1AD Bi-Quad antenna construction I have had a hoot-of-a-time building 23cm antennas for SOTA and portable field ops. 🙂
+At VK1AD Bi-Quad antenna construction I’ve had a hoot-of-a-time building 23cm antennas for SOTA and portable field ops. 🙂

 “It’s time to cut my signal losses..”

 For sometime I have used a 1 metre length of LMR195 coax feed line between the 2.5 watt 23cm transverter and my choice of antennas.
 Due to the feed line length this option introduces losses in both transmit and receive signals.
 Weak or marginal 23cm received signals are attenuated by feed line losses.
 In the picture below you can clearly see the feed line length, yes you are right it’s too long!
 (Mt Gillamatong 19 Nov 17)